PaulBonnette/lsm/README.md

 ## Why LSM instead of GitHub Continuous Deployment?

 - LSM should give you tighter security since GitHub does not need to know how to log into your server.
-(You pull the project from GitHub.)
+(You <em>pull</em> the project from GitHub.)
 - Your server can remain on-premises, behind a firewall, while being locked down tightly, as if it were on the Internet.
 This is perfect for a private application connected to an in-house database server.
 This may be a permanent arrangement or temporary as you migrate an application fully into Laravel.

 ## License